 Additional education may substitute for required experience to the extent permitted by the JHU equivalency formula.

 Bachelor’s degree preferred

-Three years of relevant experience of professional experience in college admissions and recruitment, enrollment or student services, or an equivalent combination of education and experience preferred
+Three years of relevant experience of professional experience in college admissions and recruitment, enrollment of student services, or an equivalent combination of education and experience

 Special Knowledge, Skills, and Abilities: